jiezhou87/HANTS-GEE/readme.rst

 ====
 HANTS-GEE
 ====
-This repository aims to archieve the documents for HANTS-GEE, a scalable implimentation of HANTS for time sereis reconstruction in remote sensing on Google Earth Engine platform.
+This repository aims to archieve the documents for `HANTS-GEE <https://code.earthengine.google.com/7b30903af9632265e8f1703554897420>`_ (Latest update: 18/3/2023), a scalable implimentation of HANTS for time sereis reconstruction in remote sensing on Google Earth Engine platform.

 /**********************************************************************